ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 **unpinned-uses**

-The vulnerability is that using unpinned ``uses:`` clauses in GitHub Actions allows workflows to pull in action code that can change at any time, including through branch or tag updates.
+The vulnerability is that using unpinned ``uses:`` clauses in GitHub Actions allows workflows to pull in action code that can change at any time, including when the referenced Git ref changes.

 Fixing it is important because unpinned actions could be modified by attackers or upstream maintainers, leading to unexpected or malicious code execution in your workflows.
 See `unpinned-uses audit rule`_ for more